Video marketing continues to be a powerful tool for B2B businesses looking build their brand and connect with customers.

-Today video remains a hugely successful tactic in the B2B marketing world.
-In fact, nearly 76% of B2B marketing professionals report including video content in their overall digital strategies (source).
+In fact, 86% marketing professionals report including video content in their overall digital strategies (source).
+Consider the following:

 - 92% of B2B customers watch videos online (source)

 - 43% of that demographic researches services or products for their business through online videos (source)

 - Including video in an email leads to a 200-300% increase in click-through rate (source)

 - 59% of B2B executives would rather watch a video than read text (source)